Tuesday, June 29, 2021

 Which form of life is truly superior?
 Why does any form of life need to be superior?
 What does it even mean to be "superior?"
 Ultimately all these questions are meaningless - rather than trying to categorize and arrange things in some hierarchy we could simply be existing alongside everything, not believing any of it better or worse than anything else.

 The belief that we can exist without harming anything is also pointless, as our very species by nature consumes to exist.
 Who's to say whether it is morally superior to eat animals or plants?
-They are all living beings, and we are killing no matter what we do.
-If it must be done, I could argue it's not what we're eating that makes it morally correct, but rather the act of not letting any of it go to waste.
+They are all living beings, so we are killing no matter what we do.
+If it must be done, we could argue it's not what we're eating that makes it morally correct, but rather the act of not letting any of it go to waste.
 If we have to kill to survive, the least we could do is respect the life that was lost for our benefit, and share what we don't use with those who would use it.

 We see ourselves as so disconnected from the rest of the life on this planet, and we arrange our civilizations in such a way that encourages this mentality.
 But for what?
 What exactly are we trying to achieve?
 What is the goal we are setting for our purposes in life?

-Life is what we make of it, it is not some mysterious question that needs to be pondered for a lifetime.
-It simply is.
-What comes after it doesn't matter enough to ignore what's right in front of our faces.
-This is an opportunity.
-This is a beautiful gift we are given, and we are using it in such a wildly bizarre way.
+This life is an opportunity.
+This is a beautiful gift we are given for a limited time, and we are using it in such a wildly bizarre way.
 Building shopping malls, obsessing over appearance, stepping on each other to gain currency that only has value because we say it does.
 Devoting the vast majority of our entire lives to the acquisition of an imaginary wealth, just so we can experience what life we have left in a form of superficial comfort.

 All of these issues, every one of them, is unnecessary - artificial - fabricated by our own selves.
 We are at a point on this Earth where we can have nothing to fear.
 And yet we are so deeply terrified at the very thought of not being afraid of something that we invent things to be afraid of.
 This very nature within ourselves has generated a culture of many fears, nearly all of which are imposed by our own species.